Get insider access

 8. Best iOS Wireless Earbuds

-The Apple AirPods Pro (2nd Generation) Truly Wireless are, as the name states, the next generation of Apple AirPods Pro Truly Wireless and are the best earbuds for iOS.
-These earbuds have the same premium build and comfortable design as their predecessor.
-Plus, they come with many of the same Apple-exclusive features, like an H2 chip for easy pairing with iOS devices and virtual surround sound via Apple Music to help improve your soundstage experience.
-They have a well-balanced sound right out of the box, though their sound customization options are only available on iOS, unlike the Sony WF-1000XM5 Truly Wireless, which have a companion app that is fully featured on both Android and iOS.
-That means they're not the best choice for users who listen on multiple platforms, but if you stick to the Apple ecosystem, this won't be an issue.
+The Apple AirPods Pro (2nd Generation) Truly Wireless are the best earbuds for iOS.
+These earbuds have a premium build and comfortable design similar to other Apple products.
+They also come with many Apple-exclusive features, like an H2 chip for easy pairing with iOS devices and virtual surround sound via Apple Music to help improve your soundstage experience.
+They have a well-balanced sound right out of the box.
+However, their sound customization options are only available on iOS, unlike the Sony WF-1000XM5 Truly Wireless, which have a companion app that's fully featured on both Android and iOS.
+That means they're not the best choice for users who listen on multiple platforms.

 See our review